taavi247/snake-brain/README.md

 Step 1:

 Create directory and clone the project.
 Python and pip are required.
-Also virtual environment recommended.
+Also virtual environment is recommended.
 You can create and activate one using commands

 ```
-python -m venv .your-venv
+python3 -m venv .venv
-source .your-vent/bin/activate
+source .venv/bin/activate
 ```

 Step 2: Inside the folder __snake-brain__ run following to install dependencies